microsoft/vscode-docs/docs/remote/containers.md

 While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running container.

-> **Note:** While experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
-See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
-Windows Containers are not supported.
+> **Note:** See [System Requirements](#system-requirements) for information about supported container.
+When using experimental support for Alpine Linux in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.

 Once you have a container up and running, you can connect by either: